Searchbreed

 Malteses need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their long coat requires daily attention to prevent matting.

-Tiny breed. ~200-350 kcal/day.
-Dental care and portion control are essential.
+Tiny breed.
+Calorie needs vary with size, age, and activity; dental care and portion control are essential.
 Key nutrients to look for: dental support, omega-3, biotin.

 Malteses are generally suitable for first-time owners with basic commitment.
 They're gentle, playful, charming.
 Plan for consistent training from day one.